 The Program is offered through a joint collaboration of participating government agencies in New South Wales (NSW), Victoria (VIC), Queensland (QLD), South Australia (SA), Australian Capital Territory (ACT) and Western Australia (WA) and is governed by the National GreenPower Steering Group (NGPSG).
-Industry and Investment NSW (I&I NSW) is the GreenPower Program Manager -Accreditation, and is responsible for administering the Program of behalf of the NGPSG.
+NSW Department of Trade and Investment, Regional Infrastructure and Services (NSW Trade & Investment) is the GreenPower Program Manager - Accreditation, and is responsible for administering the Program of behalf of the NGPSG.